-Since city life changes daily, readers will only see posts from the last few days.
+Impermanence Since city life changes daily, readers will only see posts from the last few days.
 In the background we’ll retain the full history of posted comments (except abusive ones) and make those available by API for those wanting to do a deep dive on a specific stop.
-Posts can be given an up or down vote, or flagged for abuse if necessary.
 We think this model keeps the expectations at a good level, and prompts for less self-conscious participation.

-The last thing we wanted to do was create the impression of yet another social network to join, so we tossed out the idea of user accounts or unique identities.
+Identity Lite To avoid social network fatigue, we tossed out the idea of user accounts or unique identities.
 People can add a name to their posts, but someone else might use the same name.
 Very few sidewalk chalk artists sign their work, and we wanted this to have that same feeling of transience and low-commitment.
 You don’t sign your name or show ID to use a bus stop, which is part of its democratizing feel.
 We wanted to mirror that access in the app.

 Technologically, this is of course a web application that aims for speed and smooth interaction.
 We built on Node.js to explore the real-time possibilities of a conversation space spread out across thousands of points, and are pleased with how that turned out.
 If you’re looking at the comments on a stop you’ll see new comments pop up without refreshing, and in the background we have a page that lets us see comments from across the region.